cjphawes/multiple-choice-quiz/TESTING.md

 ##### Javascript

-- No errors were found using the official [JShint Validator](https://jshint.com/), the only warning was referencing outer scoped variables from inside a function, may lead to confusing semantics.
+- No errors were found using the official [JShint Validator](https://jshint.com/), the only warning was referencing outer scoped variables from inside a function, which may lead to confusing semantics.
+However I tested it on multiple browsers and it worked perfectly without any issues.

 ![JSHint Validator Image](/documentation-assets/doc-imgs/jshint-validator.webp)